Flooding is one of the biggest natural hazards affecting the safety and sustainability of communities across Wales.

 We also work alongside the Welsh Government to seek additional opportunities to meet gaps in knowledge and evidence, for example through research council grants or by working with universities linking research activities with NRW programmes of work.

-Recent examples are projects funded by the Natural Environmental Research Council (NERC), where we have worked with others to support the project and provide case studies:
+Recent examples are projects funded by the Natural Environmental Research Council (NERC), where we have worked with others to support these projects and provide case studies:

 - Green infrastructure – supporting implementation in river engineering (hyperlinks to follow)